sdr1/Covid-Tracker/Covid-Figures-and-Maps.md

     - 31 Fatalities and
     - 895 Recoveries

-Where my grandparents live, in Collier County, FL, as of September 10, 2020 there are:
+Where my grandparents live, in Collier County, FL, as of October 23, 2020 there are:

-* 25 new cases
+* 63 new cases
-* 720 cases in the last two weeks
+* 838 cases in the last two weeks
   + For a more detailed report, see <http://ww11.doh.state.fl.us/comm/_partners/covid19_report_archive/state_reports_latest.pdf>

 Consequently, in the United States, there are now:

-* 6,347,016 total cases
+* 8,425,184 total cases
-* 190,372 total deaths
+* 222,142 total deaths

-Globally, as of the latest WHO data release on September 11, 2020, there are:
+Globally, as of the latest WHO data release on October 25, 2020, there are:

-* 28,040,853 total cases
+* 42,512,186 total cases
-  + 288,787 today
+  + 438,633 today
-* 906,092 total deaths
+* 1,147,301 total deaths
-  + 6,116 today
+  + 5,669 today

 ## Overall Covid Cases In The USA